IronBatman2715/DiscordTS-Bot/README.md

 A customizable Discord bot based on [discord.js v14](https://discord.js.org) with [Typescript](https://www.typescriptlang.org/)!

-It utilizes the [Prisma ORM/ODM](https://www.prisma.io) to manage your [MongoDB](https://www.mongodb.com/) (can easily be modified to use [other databases supported by Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases)).

-Bring music to your servers with the included [Discord music player](https://discord-music-player.js.org) library!
+- Bring music to your servers with the included [Discord music player](https://discord-music-player.js.org) library!

+- Persist settings for each discord server/guild with [MongoDB](https://www.mongodb.com/), managed by [Prisma](https://www.prisma.io) (code can be modified to use [other databases supported by Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases)).

+- Easy troubleshooting with [Winston](https://github.com/winstonjs/winston) logging.

+- Configure the bot with the `config.json` file.
+Real-time validation with [AJV](https://ajv.js.org/)

 ---